 It has an ability to clear and strengthen our illusions and opens us to a deep, relaxed, and comfortable presence that feels right and connected to a higher spiritual realm.

 How Did The Wiccans Use Cannabis spiritually?

-The Wiccans practiced the use of marijuana for a quite long time but those were in traditional days.
+The Wiccans practiced the use of cannabis for a quite long time but those were in traditional days.

 Some of the classic uses are dedicated to love, money, healing, and visions.
-One of the main infamous usages of marijuana is used for magical works.
+One of the main infamous usages of cannabis is used for magical works.

 However, the spiritual use of cannabis to become closer to God can also be linked to the ancient Chinese who were among the first to elaborate on the use of the sacred plant.

 Is It A Sin to Use Cannabis for Medical Purposes?

 Cannabis, only when used for medical purposes is very beneficial.
 It helps in one’s recovery since it is used as medicine.

 Cannabis should be put more into practice on the side of medication other than doing it more on smoking and self-pleasures.
 It is therefore not a sin to use cannabis for meditative purposes.